xDCBot/discord-bot-ts/README.md

-# Discord bot with TypeScript
+# Discord bot with Typescript